 Remark: An accelerator takes precedence over normal processing and can be a convenient way to program some event handling.
 For example, you can use an accelerator table to enable a dialog with a multi-line text control to accept CTRL-Enter as meaning 'OK'.

-Predefined objects/pointers: ?wxNullAcceleratorTable
+Predefined objects (include wx.hrl): ?wxNullAcceleratorTable

 See: wxAcceleratorEntry, wxWindow:setAcceleratorTable/2

 wxWidgets docs: wxAcceleratorTable